tokuhirom/tinyorm/README.md

 ### @Column

-You need to add this annotation for each columns(Note, if you specified @PrimaryKey, @ColumnName, @CretedOnTimeStamp or @UpdatedOnTimeStamp, you don't need to specify this annotaiton).
+You need to add this annotation for each columns(Note, if you specified @PrimaryKey, @CretedOnTimeStamp or @UpdatedOnTimeStamp, you don't need to specify this annotaiton).

-### @ColumnName("column_name")
+### @Column("column_name")

-This annotation is similar to `@Column`.
+This annotation is almost the same as `@Column`.
 A point of difference; this annotation can specify a column name without regard for member variable name.

 ### @CreatedOnTimeStamp